 "Freckled and sandy-haired, rather tall and awkward, Jefferson was eloquent as a correspondent, but he was no public speaker.
 In the Virginia House of Burgesses and the Continental Congress, he contributed his pen rather than his voice to the patriot cause.
 As the; silent member' of the Congress, Jefferson, at 33, in effect, drafted the Declaration of Independence.
-He was Chair of the Committee of Five charged to draft such document for the Congress, and it was its principal composer, with the other four contributing editorial refinements here and there.
+He was charged to draft such document for the Congress, and it was its principal composer, with the other four contributing editorial refinements here and there.
 In years following he labored to make its words a reality in Virginia.
 Most notably, he wrote a bill establishing religious freedom, enacted in 1786.

 "Sharp political conflict developed, and two separate parties, the Federalists and the Democratic-Republicans, began to form.
 Jefferson gradually assumed leadership of the Republicans, who sympathized with the revolutionary cause in France.
 Attacking Federalist policies, he opposed a strong centralized Government and championed the rights of states.